 One of the popular ways that Milk of Magnesia (MOM) is being used is as an oily skin mask or primer for makeup.
 If you struggle with oily skin, then you know how challenging it is to keep your makeup on all day.
 Fans of MOM use a thin primer layer just after moisturizing and let it soak in before applying their makeup. *Definitely* moisturize, as MOM is drying to the skin.
 The MOM will leave a thin film.
 Some prefer to buff it off a bit, but it will disappear when you add your makeup.
 Some use it in conjunction with or after their foundation (but before powder) for a very matte look.

 If your skin is oily just on the T zone, I’d apply just to that area as a base primer.
 Here’s a post with a great before and after!
-Be aware that MOM is has a very low ph level, and that prolonged use can lower your skin ph.
-I’d recommend a primer with a higher ph like a lemon juice or vinegar version to help prevent issues with long term use.
+Be aware that MOM is has a base (or high) ph level, and that prolonged use can raise your skin ph which can interfere with the protective acid mantle of skin.
+I’d recommend a primer with a more acidic ph like a lemon juice or vinegar version to help prevent issues with long term use.

 For Acne & Pimples